peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     *U. maydis*, 2 and 1.
 Thus, selection against these taxa may have been due to primer annealing efficiency.

-That's pretty consistent (we'll come back to *Fusarium verticillioides* later), and suggests using a minimum abudance threshold of 10 in THAPBI PICT is a little stricter that the author's pipeline.
+That's pretty consistent (we've talked about *Fusarium verticillioides* earlier), and suggests using a minimum abudance threshold of 10 in THAPBI PICT is a little stricter that the author's pipeline.

 Moving on to the second amplicon library, the larger ITS1 marker using the